Assessment

 • If you have a head injury, the brain needs a period of rest.

-Some patients may experience persistent problems with the following symptoms over a longer period, these include above all: brain fatigue, concentration difficulties, sensitivity to light and noise, headaches, and dizziness.
-Fatigue levels will vary and there will often be an increase in fatigue levels during the course of the day.
+After a concussion, patients often experience symptoms such as headaches, dizziness, nausea, and high levels of fatigue.
+Generally, these symptoms subside within a few days or weeks, and most patients recover and resume daily life.
+However, some patients may experience persistent problems with symptoms such as brain fatigue, concentration difficulties, sensitivity to light and noise, headaches, and dizziness.
+Fatigue levels may vary, often increasing throughout the day.
 It will also take longer than usual for these patients to regain their mental energy.